pypa/setuptools-scm/README.rst

 By default, docker will not copy the ``.git``  folder into your container.
 Therefore, builds with version inference might fail.
-Consequently, you can use the following snipped to infer the version from the host os without copying the entire ``.git`` folder to your Dockerfile.
+Consequently, you can use the following snippet to infer the version from the host os without copying the entire ``.git`` folder to your Dockerfile.

 .. code:: dockerfile